A Poisson basis theorem for symmetric algebras of infinite-dimensional Lie algebras: On the Poisson Dixmier-Moeglin Equivalence

 \section{On the Poisson Dixmier-Moeglin Equivalence}

 In this final section we make some remarks on the Poisson Dixmier-Moeglin equivalence in the context of Poisson algebras of countable dimension (for instance, those that are finitely Poisson-generated).
 Let $\kk$ be a field (in arbitrary characteristic unless stated otherwise) and $(A,\{-,-\})$ a Poisson $\kk$-algebra.
 Let $P$ be a prime Poisson ideal of $A$.
 We recall that $P$ is Poisson-primitive if there is a maximal ideal $M$ of $A$ such that $P$ is the largest Poisson ideal contained in $M$ (i.e., $P$ is the Poisson core of $M$).
-On the other hand, $P$ is said to be Poisson-locally closed if $P$ is a locally closed point in the Poisson spectrum of $A$; and $P$ is said to be Poisson-rational if the Poisson centre of the field of fractions of $A/P$ is algebraic over $\kk$.
+On the other hand, $P$ is said to be Poisson-locally closed if $P$ is a locally closed point in the Poisson spectrum of $A$; and $P$ is said to be Poisson-rational if the Poisson centre of the field of fractions of $A/P$ is algebraic over $\kk$ { (recall that the Poisson centre consists of those elements $a$ such that $\{a,-\}$ is the trivial derivation)}.

 An algebra is said to satisfy the Poisson Dixmier-Moeglin equivalence (or PDME) if the notions of Poisson-primitive, Poisson-locally closed, and Poisson-rational, coincide.
 We refer the reader to the introduction of \cite{BLLSM} for further details and recent developments on the subject.
 Under mild assumptions, we prove in Theorem~\ref{implications} that one has the following implications: